ubervison/algorithms-summary/algorithms-summary.md

 ## Dijkstra's algorithm

 Only works when all weights are positive

-- Greedy and faster than Bellman-For
+- Greedy and faster than Bellman-Ford
-- Similar idea to Prim's algorithm (essentially weighted version of BFS) -
+- Similar idea to Prim's algorithm (essentially weighted version of BFS)

 Start with source $S = \{s\}$

 **Greedily grow $S$ : ** at each step add to S the vertex that is closest to $S$ (minimum $v\in S : u.d + w(u, v))$